watchOS 6 adds App Store, Voice Memos, and new faces to Apple Watch

 Apple is adding Activity Trends to the watch, allowing you to see how your activity and workouts are doing over time, and providing coaching for long-term success.
 A Noise app will let users measure ambient noise levels, while new complications will let you quickly check hearing aid battery life and rain data.

 On the health side of things, Apple is adding Cycle Tracking, which will let women track menstrual cycles, to both watchOS and iOS.
-A new iOS Health app will use machine learning to surface “highlights” that will actually be valuable to you.
-There will also be a Dose feature to provide pill reminders — handy for older users.
+Additionally, the company noted that a new iOS 13 Health app will use machine learning to surface “highlights” from your Watch’s health data that will actually be valuable to you.

-The company also announced “summer” bands, including a Pride watch band that matches the latest Pride watch face.
+The company also announced “summer” bands, including a Pride Edition Sport Loop that matches the latest Pride watch face.
+Apple is also adding several new single-colored Sport Band and Sport Loop options.

+watchOS 6 will support Apple Watch Series 1 and later devices, though the full-screen new watch faces and other features may require the Apple Watch Series 4 or later.
+The beta is available for registered developers today from Apple’s developer portal, with a public release coming in the fall; no public beta is expected to be offered.